Military Cross (Belgium)

-Award Criteria
+Award criteria

-Belgian Military Officers
+Belgian military officers

 The Military Cross, second class is awarded to Belgian military officers after 25 years of service.

 The Military Cross, first class is awarded to Belgian military officers after 25 years of service as a commissioned officer.

 In the Belgian military, years of actual service are sometimes multiplied with a certain factor when calculating the minimum due time for a long service award (to compensate for service in the air or on the battlefield).
 No such 'bonifications' may be applied when calculating the time served, required for the award of the Military Cross.

 Officers of the military reserve can also be awarded this decoration, on the condition that they are part of the trained (active) reserve forces and that their time served wasn't honored by the award of the Civic Decoration.

 When serious disciplinary actions were taken against an officer, resulting in a temporary relief of duty, each month (begun) of non-activity results in a penalization of 12 months when it comes to the calculation of the service time required for this award.
 For example 34 days of non-activity due to disciplinary actions results in a penalization of 2 years, meaning the officer will receive the second class of the Military Cross after 28 years of service, instead of the usual 25.

 This penalization is limited to 6 years per disciplinary action.
 This limit is reached whenever a temporary relief of duty of 7 months or more is ordered, which happens almost never.

-Non-Belgian Military Officers
+Non-Belgian military officers

 The Military Cross may be awarded to Commissioned Officers of non-Belgian armed forces for distinguished service towards the Belgian Defence.

 In such a case, the second class is awarded to officers below the rank of brigadier general.
 The first class is awarded to general officers.